snowch/vastdata_siem_demo/README.md

 This application is usually deployed alongside traditional SIEM solutions like Splunk.

+## Why VAST?

+Vast Data's offerings significantly enhance SIEM capabilities by providing a high-performance, scalable, and AI-ready platform.
+Vast Database excels in rapid analytics on structured security data, facilitating quick lookups, accelerated investigations, and efficient long-term storage of petabyte-scale log volumes.
+Vast Kafka delivers real-time, high-throughput data ingestion directly into Vast Database, streamlining the data pipeline and reducing latency for threat detection.

+Looking forward, the Vast Vector Store, set for improvements by December 2025, will enable advanced AI-driven security analytics, including anomaly detection and semantic searches for malware, by storing and querying vector embeddings at petabyte scale.
+Integration with NVIDIA NIMs (NVIDIA Inference Microservices), available from August 2025, will allow for deploying sophisticated AI models directly on the platform, enhancing threat detection and enabling AI-powered threat hunting and natural language interaction with SIEM data.
+Additionally, Functions and Triggers, becoming available from August 2025, will automate repetitive SIEM workflows like parsing, enrichment, and initial alert triage, thereby improving SOC efficiency and accelerating response times.
+These future capabilities will contribute to a more proactive and intelligent security posture, capable of detecting and responding to threats at machine speed.

 > [!NOTE]
 > This demo currently showcases how the system works under normal conditions rather than testing its performance limits and ability to scale, which will be the focus of later work.